scionproto/scion/doc/EndhostBootstrap.rst

 Bootstrapping process
 ---------------------

-We use **Systemd** to orchestrate the bootstrapping process: managing the bootstrapper daemon; and guaranteeing the sequentiality constraints of the SD with respect to the bootstrapper daemon.
+An external orchestrator (e.g., *Systemd*) shall take care of: managing the bootstrapper daemon; and start the SD once the bootstrapper exits successfully.
-In fact, the SD must start only after the bootstrapper exited successfully.

-In the remainder of this section, we assume that the dispatcher, the bootstrapper, and the sciond service units are all enabled and running.
+In the remainder of this section, we assume that the dispatcher, the bootstrapper, and the SD services are all enabled.

 The bootstrapping process consists of the following: